Hedjaziiness/implement-SeqGAN-for-text-generation-advanced-NLP-project/README.md

  it consists of two main components:

-***Generator***: its a neural network takes random noise(vector of random numbers) as input and tries to generate data that looks realistic enough.
+***1 Generator***: its a neural network takes random noise(vector of random numbers) as input and tries to generate data that looks realistic enough.

-**Discriminator**: its also a neural network , it takes both real data from the dataset and fake data from the generator as input and tries to do a binary classification, if it as real or fake.
+**2 Discriminator**: its also a neural network , it takes both real data from the dataset and fake data from the generator as input and tries to do a binary classification, if it as real or fake.

 These two networks are compeeting to win if we could say, at some point, the generator gets so good at creating realistic data that the discriminator wont descriminate .